Driving Test Tips: How To Pass Your Theory & Practical Tests

 After you've passed your test

-Driving is an ongoing learning experience, and if you still feel like you need more confidence on the road, your driving lessons don't need to stop there.
+Driving is an ongoing learning experience, and if you still feel like you could do with more confidence on the road, your driving lessons don't need to stop there.
 Your instructor will more than likely offer lessons to help you continue to improve your driving skills.

-See our list of the top 10 used cars for young drivers if you’ve just passed or are on your way to full licence ownership.
+See our list of top 10 used cars for first-time drivers if you’ve just passed or are on your way to full licence ownership.